-The parking facility’s post-tensioned concrete structure accommodates 540 parking spaces on six levels, capped by a 336-panel solar array calculated to garner the project a net-zero energy rating.
-The array can accommodate an additional 336 panels to offset the proposed civic building’s energy load.
+The parking facility’s post-tensioned concrete structure accommodates 540 parking spaces on six levels, capped by a 336-panel solar array calculated to meet net-zero energy requirements.
+Another 336 panels can be added in the future to offset the anticipated civic building’s energy load.
 Floor to floor shingled glass panels, installed with adjustable swivel fittings, enclose the east and west facades.
 The panels’ orientation differs on each façade to lend protection from prevailing winds and encourage natural ventilation.

-In addition to eliminating the need for stair tower mechanical ventilation, the glass also provides visibility for secure pedestrian circulation.
-Walkways and stairs cantilever out from the vehicular areas to create a dedicated pedestrian zone.
+In addition to eliminating the need for stair tower mechanical ventilation, the glass provides visibility for secure pedestrian circulation.
+Walkways and stairs cantilever from the vehicular areas to create a dedicated pedestrian zone.
 Stairwells spill into a brick-paved pedestrian plaza on the west and a city sidewalk on the east.
 The plaza complies with fire department access requirements while enhancing the greenspace and framing the facility’s relationship to City Hall.
-At full build-out, the now spacious pedestrian plaza will mature into an intimate pocket park for the burgeoning local streetscape.
+At full build-out, the now spacious pedestrian plaza will mature into an intimate pocket park for the burgeoning surrounding streetscape.

-Des Moines, Iowa
+Location: Des Moines, Iowa

-540 parking stalls
+Size: 540 parking stalls

 Awards: 2020 AIA Iowa Excellence in Craft Award (Honor)